Vijaya Teelock

 Vijaya Teelock is a Mauritian historian and writer.

 Early life

 Vijaya Teelock was born in Mauritius, the daughter of Riziya Sahay (born in Kobe, Japan in 1929) and Boodhun Teelock, a Mauritian doctor who was also the former Mauritian High Commissioner in London.
+Her maternal grandfather Anand Mohan Sahay was associated with Indian indepdence movement and was Indian diplomate after Indian Independence.
+Her grandmother was a niece of Chittaranjan Das.

 Career

 Vijaya Teelock studied history and lectured at the University of Mauritius.
 She was the Vice-Chairperson of the Truth and Justice Commission.

 She also held the position of president of the Aapravasi Ghat Trust Fund.

 Works

 Vijaya Teelock has published a number of books since 1995, including the following: